Soft-Dev-Track/11.csharp.OOP.Introduction/README.md

 - B. Initialize these fields via a constructor that takes two parameters.
 - C. Add a `CalculateArea()` method that returns the area of the rectangle.
--D. Instantiate a `Rectangle` object and display its area.
+- D. Instantiate a `Rectangle` object and display its area.

 ### 4. Controlled Access Properties in a Student Class